Table of Contents

 - Misinterprets the lab test results

-- Fails to properly follow up the symptoms
+- Fails to properly follow up on the symptoms

 71.2% of the diagnostic errors are reported to occur in ambulatory settings, especially in outpatient clinics or emergency departments.
 Emergency rooms are obvious in the picture as a patient reporting to an ER would be in the early stage of the illness and the presentation of clinical symptoms would be less evident.
 This makes it more prone to diagnostic errors.